Seneca-ICTOER/OPS705/docs/Labs/lab3.md

 * Making syntax errors (eg. spelling or mixing up character case)
 * Not creating subdirectories within specified directories.

-To check for mistakes, a **shell script** has been created to check your work. **If the checking shell script detects an error**, then it will provide feedback and offer constructive feedback on how to fix that problem so you can re-run the checking shell scripts until your work is correct.
+To check for mistakes, a **shell script** has been created to check your work for you.

+**If the checking shell script detects an error**, then it will tell you and offer constructive feedback on how to fix that problem so you can re-run the checking shell scripts until your work is correct.

 Perform the following steps:

-1. Change directories to: **~/bin**
+1. Change directories to ~/bin: `cd ~/bin`
 1. Make sure you have the most recent lab files: `git pull`
-1. Change back to your home directory.
+1. Change back to your home directory: `cd ~`
-1. Run the checking script for Part 1: `labcheck3.1.sh`
+1. Run the checking script for your Linux work in this lab: `labcheck3.1.sh`
+1. **If you encounter errors:**
+    * Review the feedback.
+    * Make the necessary corrections.
-* If you encounter errors, then view the feedback to make corrections, and then re-run the checking script.
+    * Re-run the checking script.
-* If you receive a congratulations message that there are no errors, then proceed to the next part.
-1. Assuming you received a **congratulations** message, take a screenshot of the full script output.
+1. If all checks pass (with the congratulations message), take a screenshot of the **full script output** (don't leave any text out or cut off).
 You'll need it for later.

 ### Part 2: Viewing Directory Contents / Copying & Moving Directories
 Now that you have learned how to efficiently create your directory structure, you will now learn how to issue Linux commands to **view directory contents** as well as **copy** and **move** directories.

 Perform the following steps:

-1. Issue the following Linux command: `tree`
+1. Ensure you're starting from your user's home directory:

+    ```bash
+    cd ~
+    ```

-1.* **NOTE:** You should see the directory structure that you created in the previous investigation.
-You can also issue the tree command combined with a directory pathname to display the directory structure for a specific scope.
+1. Let's confirm you can see the directory structure you created in the previous investigation:

+    ```bash
+    tree
+    ```

-1.* You can also use the -R option for the ls command to display all directories and subdirectories for a specified directory path (referred to as a recursive directory listing).
+1. Alternatively, we can also use the `-R` option with the `ls` command to display all directories and subdirectories from a specified starting point *recursively*.
+Run the next two commands one at a time and note the difference between what's displayed:

-1. Issue the following Linux command: `ls -lR`
-1.* What directories do you see?
-1. Issue the following Linux command: `ls -lR uli101xx` 1.* Note the differences between both of these commands (i.e. using and not using a pathname).
+    ```bash
+    ls -lR
+    ls -lR uli101xx
+    ```

-1. You can copy and move entire directories (and their contents) to other directories.
-Issue the following Linux command: `cp -R uli101xx xyz100xx`
+1. You can copy and move entire directories (and their contents recursively) to other directories.
+Review the syntax example and then run the actual command beneath:

+    Syntax example: `cp -R sourcedirectory destinationdirectory`

+    ```bash
+    cp -R uli101xx xyz100xx
+    ```

+    It's important to understand that, in a recursive copy, the directory `uli101xx` and anything inside of it are copied *into* the `xyz100xx` directory.

-1. Display the directory structure of your home directory to confirm you copied the uli101xx directory: `tree`
+1. Display the directory structure of your user home directory to confirm you copied the `uli101xx` directory successfully:

-1. Issue the following Linux command: `mv acp100xx xyz100xx/uli101xx/tutorials`
+    ```bash
+    tree
+    ```

+1. Let's move the `apc100xx` directory:

+    ```bash
+    mv acp100xx xyz100xx/uli101xx/tutorials
+    ```

+    Notice we didn't use the `-R` option with `mv`.
+The move command is *always* recursive by default.
+(Adding `-R` to a move results in a syntax error.)

-1. Display the directory structure of your home directory to confirm you moved the acp100xx directory: `tree`
+1. Confirm you moved the `acp100xx` directory successfully:

-**Let's run a checking script to see if you moved and copied the directories correctly:**
+    ```bash
+    tree
+    ```

+**Confirm your work by running the next check script:**
 1. Make certain that your current directory is your home directory.
 1. Run the checking script for Part 2: `labcheck3.2.sh`
 1. Take a screenshot of the full script output.
 You'll need it for later.

 If you encounter errors, make corrections and re-run the checking script until you receive a congratulations message.

-Proceed to Part 3.

 ### Part 3: Removing Directories
 You will now learn how to safely remove directories and their contents.

 Perform the following steps:
 1. Confirm that you are located in your home directory.
-1. The rmdir command is used to remove empty directories.
-Remove the empty directory called *tutorials*: `rmdir uli101xx/tutorials`
+1. The `rmdir` command is used to remove empty directories.
+Remove the empty directory called *tutorials*:

+    ```bash
+    rmdir uli101xx/tutorials
+    ```

 1. Confirm that you removed the tutorials directory.
-1. Remove the empty directory called *uli101xx*: `rmdir uli101xx`
+1. Attempt to remove the *uli101xx* directory:

+    ```bash
+    rmdir uli101xx
+    ```

-1.* **NOTE:** You should get an error message, since the *uli101xx* directory is NOT empty.
+    **NOTE:** You should get an error message, since the *uli101xx* directory is NOT empty.
-1. To remove non-empty directories, you can use the `rm -r` option, which can travel down the directory paths and their contents: `rm -r uli101xx`
+1. To remove non-empty directories, you can use the `rm -r` option, which can travel down the directory paths and their contents *recursively*:

+    ```bash
+    rm -r uli101xx
+    ```

-1. Confirm that the *uli101xx* directory (contained in your home directory) and its contents have been removed.
+1. Confirm that the *uli101xx* directory (contained in your user home directory) and its contents have been removed.
-1.* **NOTE:** To safely remove non-empty directories, you can add the `-i` option, which will prompt the user if they wish to remove contents as it your travel recursively down a directory to remove directories and their contents.
+1. To safely remove non-empty directories, you can add the `-i` option, which will prompt the user if they wish to remove contents as it your travel recursively down a directory to remove directories and their contents.
+Issue the following Linux command (entering "y" when prompted):

+    ```bash
+    rm -ri xyz100xx
+    ```

-1. Issue the following Linux command (entering "y" when prompted): `rm -ri xyz100xx` 1.* **NOTE:** You should have removed all directories that you have created.
+1. You should have removed all directories from the previous step.

 **Let's run a checking script to confirm that you have correctly removed all of those directories:**
 1. Make certain that your current directory is your home directory.